All Financial results articles – Page 4

 News briefs

-Johnson & Johnson generated contact lens sales of $919 million in the first quarter of 2025, up by a reported 1.0 percent compared to the year earlier and 2.7 percent higher at constant-currency rates.
-Growth was driven by continued strategic price actions and a strong performance in the Acuvue-Oasys 1-Day ...
+Johnson & Johnson’s contact lens sales totaled $965 million in the second quarter of 2025, up by 5.1 percent compared to the year earlier and 2.9 percent higher at constant currency rates.
+Growth continued to be driven by price actions and a strong performance by the Acuvue-Oasys 1-Day family of ...

 -